Bercy0616/RadmC/README.md

 ## News
-- [x] 2024.11.22: Code, Models, and Sample data have been released.
+- [o] 2024.11.22: Code, Models, and Sample data have been released.
-- [x] 2024.2.1: Code, Models, and Sample will be released.
+- [o] 2024.2.1: Code, Models, and Sample will be released.
 Stay tuned.

 We will continue to optimize the code to improve readability.